 Whatever the issue, introducing basic electronic hardware quickly enhances the core sound of your acoustic drums in any playing scenario.

 At a basic level, a Roland RT-30K bass drum trigger and RT-30HR on your snare, connected to a Roland TM-2 trigger module, opens you up to a host of tonal enhancement options that can be mixed in with your acoustic sound.
-These tonal enhancements are available on-board the module and from your own samples via SD card.
+These tonal enhancements, referred to as ‘Elements’, are available onboard the module and from your own samples via SD card.
 Want more room-filling sub on the bass drum or attack on the toms?
 You got it!
 Need your snare to sound warmer or to cut through more?
 Consider it done.
 Your drums will still sound natural, but your kit as a whole will sound fuller and cleaner without compromising volume.
 Now, let’s see that in practice…

 The TM-2 output is then sent to the mixing desk, along with the kick drum microphone, before the engineer mixes the TM-2 and acoustic kick mic sounds together.
 Notice the significant difference when Michael briefly turns the TM-2 sound off then back on.
 The SPD-30 Octapad to the right is playing Michael’s backing music.

 “Layering means your trusty acoustic kit remains centre-stage, but you can change your kick, snare and toms from song to song”

 Mix your acoustic drums with full samples for a bigger sound

 In this video series, we’ve introduced you to the concept of enhancing your acoustic drum sound by using triggers and mixing in additional tonal elements via a module and expanding your drum sound options by incorporating electronic pads and a module into your setup.
 Now it’s time to delve into the world of layering.